 Are there activities in the community in which my child who receives EI services may participate?

-A weekly birth to age 3 years playgroup is held on Fridays from 10:00-11:30am at Eastgate Early Childhood and Family Center.
+A weekly playgroup is held on Tuesdays from 10:00-11:00am at various locations across Stark County.
 The playgroup is open to all EI families and members of the community.
-In addition, several facilities in the county offer activities such as swimming for infants and toddlers, story times, creative music, etc. A monthly newsletter is produced by Stark County DD EI assistants listing all community events coming up that our families may attend.
-To sign up to receive a newsletter, phone 330-479-3440.
+A monthly newsletter is produced by Stark County DD EI assistants listing playgroup locations and ideas of fun activities to do together.
+To sign up to receive a newsletter, phone Donna Mathes at 330-479-3484, or e-mail firstname.lastname@example.org.